Codingbbear/Data-projects/Data Cleaning and Dashboard generation using PowerBI/README.md

 ### 2. Checking for Correct Data Types
 To avoid having incorrect values in the wrong column, formatting a column to only accept a specific type of data can be done which will return "error" when an incorrect entry is punched in.
 ### 3. Standardization
-Sifting through the data and making sure that the table is readable and does not contain redundant values making it ready for further analysis.
+Making sure that the columns across the table follows same naming conventions or data formats.
 ### 4. Dealing with null values
-Deciding whether to omit or flag null values depending on the need/questions of the business.
+Deciding whether to omit/impute, and/or flag null values depending on the need/questions of the business.
 ### 5. Producing analysis ready file
-The final step
+The final step before analyzing the data.
 # Note:
 Common business questions that I could think of will be answered via both SQL and PowerBI dashboard.
 For SQL, they will be included in the end of the SQL file.